'They were just slowly bringing us to the ground': Astros reflect on crushing Game 4 loss

 Said manager A.J.
 Hinch: "It's not a great visual from my side of the dugout.
 I'm not sure how it was from the other side.
 We just couldn't get the inning to end."

-So now the dynamic has shifted: Instead of being up 3-1 with Keuchel and Verlander on tap, the Astros need to summon their poise against an inspired Yankees team that suddenly feels like it has something magical going on.
-The series is tied 2-2, but it's not a reach to categorize the Astros as underdogs at this point.
+Now the dynamic has shifted: Instead of being up 3-1 with Keuchel and Verlander on tap, the Astros need to summon their poise against an inspired Yankees team that suddenly feels like it has something magical going on.
+The series is tied 2-2, but it isn't a reach to categorize the Astros as underdogs at this point.

-In a quiet clubhouse after the loss, several Houston players put on a brave face and talked about how they've already put the disappointment behind them.
+In a quiet clubhouse after the loss, several Houston players put on brave faces and talked about how they've already put the disappointment behind them.

 "This isn't an easy game," outfielder George Springer said.
 "Our team understands what we have and who we are.
-This is a game where you have to have a short memory and stay in the present, because you play a lot of games and a lot of things can happen over the span of a playoff series or 162 games.
+This is a game where you have to have a short memory and stay in the present because you play a lot of games, and a lot of things can happen over the span of a playoff series or 162 games.
 It's on to tomorrow."

 With six outs to go, the Astros appeared to be in great shape.
-Hinch had made an inspired call with his decision to start Lance McCullers Jr., and Yuli Gurriel's bases-loaded double in the sixth was enough to make the Astros feel as if they were in charge against a Yankees team that's hitting .205 in the series.
+Hinch had made an inspired call with his decision to start Lance McCullers Jr., and Yuli Gurriel's bases-loaded double in the sixth was enough to make the Astros feel as if they were in charge against a Yankees team that is hitting .205 in the series.

 But the Astros' bullpen was going to have to record some big outs in hostile environs, and the reckoning came in the seventh and a nightmare eighth.